freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/take-home-projects/build-a-wikipedia-viewer.md

 # --description--

-**Objective:** Build an app that is functionally similar to this: <https://codepen.io/freeCodeCamp/full/wGqEga/>.
+**Objective:** Build an app that is functionally similar to this: <a href="https://codepen.io/freeCodeCamp/full/wGqEga/" target="_blank" rel="noopener noreferrer nofollow">https://codepen.io/freeCodeCamp/full/wGqEga/</a>.

 The MediaWiki software powers Wikipedia, and it helps you collect and organize knowledge and make it available to people.